sigmacomputing/sigmaquickstarts/site/sigmaguides/src/retention_analysis/retention_analysis.md

  <strong>A quick explainer on the [BinFixed](https://help.sigmacomputing.com/hc/en-us/articles/360036945034-BinFixed) formula</strong>
 This formula organizes your data into the number of “Bins” you are trying to analyze.
 The inputs for this formula are:

-● value (required): The value for which the bin is computed.
+- Value (required): The value for which the bin is computed.
-● min (required): The lower bound.
+- Min (required): The lower bound.
 For any value less than this the bin will be 0.
-● max (required): The upper bound.
+- Max (required): The upper bound.
 For any value greater than this the bin will be Bins+1.
-● bins (required): The number of bins to split the value into In our example, for the min and max we used 300 and 1,000,000 respectively and split the values into 10 bins.
+- Bins (required): The number of bins to split the value into In our example, for the min and max we used 300 and 1,000,000 respectively and split the values into 10 bins.
 We have effectively split the customers into deciles which we will leverage later on in our analysis.

 19. Finally lets collapse the “Cust Key” column to review the grouped calculations that we have created.